madskjeldgaard/exformal-website-source/content/releases/anders-vestergaard-og-johanna-borchert-pulse-for-the-change-breath-piece.md

 JB: It’s not like you play 8 bars and feel like the form is finished.

+{{< imgh src="/photos/AndersOgJohannaLive-8370.jpg" caption="Johanna's prepared piano at a concert with the duo.
+Photo: Mads Kjeldgaard 2025.">}}

 #### Interviewer: So there isn’t a predetermined cycle?